 Upload your work samples here.
+Museums does not require statements of support.

-Preparation
+Preparation:

 Below are the required items to upload.
 These are a critical part of your application and are considered carefully during application review.
 Submit items in the format and within the space limitations described below.
 Only upload materials that we request.
 Other items that you include will not be reviewed.